Prospecting for New Antibiotics

 Is LAIV Dead or Just on LAIV-Support?

 Very recently we came across several studies in which small differences in design had a major impact on outcomes.
 A blog is not a good place to dig deeply into the minutiae of study design as the discussion becomes quickly very dry and quite technical.
-However, readers Continue reading Is LAIV Dead or Just on LAIV-Support?
+However, readers and clinicians are often unaware how a seemingly small change Continue reading Is LAIV Dead or Just on LAIV-Support?